 3. The shaking of the powers of heaven, v25-26.

 Often seen as describing the dissolution of the earth at the coming of Christ = the shout of the archangel, possibly even the proclamation of the gospel pre and/or post 70AD = the shaking of the nations, cf. Isa.13:10, 34:4, Ezk.32:7, Joel 3:3-4.
-It seems likely though that this Old Testament prophetic imagery serves to describe, in cosmic terms, the destruction of Jerusalem / the temple / "the apple of God's eye", so N.T.
+It seems more likely that this Old Testament prophetic imagery serves to describe, in cosmic terms, the destruction of Jerusalem / the temple / "the apple of God's eye", so N.T.
 Wright, Dodd, France, also Hatina The Parousia or the Destruction of the Temple?.
-As such, it also depicts the great tribulation of the last days / Armegeddon.
+As such, it serves as a paradigm of the great tribulation of the last day / Armageddon / the day of judgment.

 4. The coming of Christ and the great assize, v27.

-The Desolating sacrilege, v20-24: As is typical of prophecy, this saying of Jesus (oracle) consist of layered revelation.
-The saying concerns the destruction of the temple (Jerusalem) and answers the disciples' question.
-Yet, the actual event, the destruction of Jerusalem by the Romans in 70AD, overlay a future fulfilment in the age to come.
-The sign not only concerns the end of the Restored Kingdom in the destruction of Jerusalem, but also the fading glory of the church in the Present Spiritual Kingdom, and the victory of believers awaiting the Heavenly Kingdom.
+The Desolating sacrilege, v20-24: As is typical of prophecy, this oracle / saying of Jesus consist of layered revelation.
+The saying concerns the destruction of the temple / Jerusalem and answers the question put by the disciples.
+Yet, the actual event, the destruction of Jerusalem by the Romans in 70AD, serves as a paradigm of a future fulfilment in the age to come.
+The sign not only concerns the end of the Restored Kingdom of Israel in the destruction of Jerusalem, but also the end of the age.

+See 3:1-20.
+Matthew 24:1-31 and Mark 13:1-27 cover similar apocalyptic material.
+Interestingly, Luke has already used some of these sayings in 17:31-37, and so doesn't repeat them here.
 On the surface it looks as if Luke has used Mark for these oracles, but the problem is that their wording is non-Markan.
-Some commentators argue that Luke has used Matthew, but then why would Luke, a gospel writer who loves parables, not used Matthew's parables of the ten virgins and the sheep and the goats?
-It is hard to believe that these oracles, including their thematic order, do not originate with Jesus.
-Given their dramatic content and logical order, they would be fixed very early in the oral tradition of the New Testament church.
-It is not unreasonable to presume that these oracles were available in a local oral form for all three synoptic gospel writers to draw on.
+Some commentators argue that Luke has used Matthew, but then why would Luke, a gospel writer who loves parables, not use Matthew's parables of the ten virgins and the sheep and the goats?
+Given the dramatic content and logical order of these sayings of Jesus, they would be fixed very early in the oral tradition of the New Testament church.
+It is not unreasonable to presume that they were available in a local oral form for all three synoptic gospel writers to draw on.

 v] Exposition: A simple exposition of this passage may be found in the linked pew-level Sermon Notes.